 Cool eats & history

+Originally, this was the site of a skating rink operated by Hub Dudley.
 This site has been the home of Dairy Queen since March 1953.
 The original building with its clockwise drive-through on the passenger side of vehicles, was demolished in November 2016.
 It was the longest standing fast food restaurant building in Dublin with over 60 years of dishing up cool treats and hot eats.